Prismatik/dendritic-api/README.md

-# Redbeard Projects Generator
+# Dendritic Projects Generator

-This is a spike of a `yeoman` based generators system for the `redbeard` project
+This is a spike of a `yeoman` based generators system for the `dendritic` project

 ## Usage & Examples

 ```
-npm install -g yo generator-redbeard
+npm install -g yo generator-dendritic

-yo redbeard SpektakularApp
+yo dendritic SpektakularApp
 ```

 ## Development